 4. When will I be alerted about available funding?

 5. How do the donated funds get onto my CarePortal Card?

-14. What should be done with any funds leftover after we've met the need?
+16. What should be done with money leftover after we've met the need?

-15. Can my church return funds to a donor if things don't work out?
+17. Can my church refund money to a donor if things don't work out?

 The Purpose of the CarePortal Card

-The CarePortal Card was designed to simplify the financial transaction process for community members to sponsor requests by partnering with local churches, as well as other churches who can work in tandem to meet requests.
+The CarePortal Card was designed to simplify the financial transaction process for community members help meet requests in partnership with local churches, as well as other churches who can work in tandem to meet requests.
 With more organizations, businesses, and individuals able to get involved, churches will be equipped to serve more kids and families, bringing glory to Jesus Christ as His ambassadors!